Surfactant-induced migration of a spherical drop in Stokes flow: Problem formulation

 Let us consider a drop with radius $a$ and viscosity $\visrat\eta$, embedded in an ambient fluid with viscosity $\eta$.
 A surfactant, insoluble in the bulk phases, is adsorbed on the drop interface; diffusion of surfactant is neglected.
 The average surfactant concentration is $\Gamma_\eq$, the corresponding interfacial tension is $\sigma_\eq$, and $\sigma_0$ is the interfacial tension in the absence of surfactant.
-The drop is placed in a plane Poiseuille flow $\bv^\infty = U_0\, \alpha y^2 \uvc{x}\,$, at position $(x_0, y_0, z_0)$.
+The drop is placed in an unbounded plane Poiseuille flow $\bv^\infty =\left(U'-\alpha y'^2\right) \uvc{x},$ where $\alpha$ is a measure of the curvature of the flow profile, $\uvc{x}$ is the unit-vector in the flow direction, and $U'\uvc{x}$ is the velocity at the centerline.
+If the initial drop position is at a distance $y_0$ off-center, the drop ``sees'' a combination of quadratic, linear shear, and uniform flows.
 In a coordinate system centered on, and translating with, the drop, the flow becomes

-where $\alpha$ is a measure of the curvature of the flow profile, $\dot\gamma=2\alpha y_0$ is the local shear rate, and the migration velocity $\bU_{\mig}$ is the difference between the velocities of the drop and the undisturbed flow at the drop center.
-In creeping flows, a drop remains spherical provided that the capillary number is small
+where $\dot\gamma=2\alpha y_0$ is the local shear rate, and the migration velocity $\bU_{\mig}$ is the difference between the velocities of the drop and the undisturbed flow at the drop center.